 The biggest advantage of using cannulas over needles is the reduced risk of bruising and vascular occlusions during filler injections.
 Read on to learn more about the similarities and differences between CSH and STERiGLIDE™ cannulas and which one is right for your application.

 STERiGLIDE™ is the more premium design of the two, featuring a dome shape to its blunt tip, which provides less resistance on cannula entry than most other cannulas on the market (including the CSH cannula) which feature the traditional rounded tip.
 This reduces the force required to introduce the cannula.
 Less friction through the tissue means minimal risk of bruising for the patient.

-Combined with a more rigid construction and a proprietary surface treatment to the stainless steel of the shaft, STERiGLIDE™ has a 50% improvement in its ability to glide through the anatomic structures.
+Combined with a more rigid construction and a proprietary surface treatment to the stainless steel of the shaft, STERiGLIDE™ has an improved ability to glide through the anatomic structures.
 The side port is marked on the hub and is located as near to the tip as possible for accurate product delivery and minimal product loss.

 STERiGLIDE™ cannulas come in the following sizes:

 |27g x 38mm (1.5")||TSK2738SG|

 CSH stands for Closed-tip Side Hole and is a traditionally shaped blunt tip cannula (for familiar handling).
 It features an ultra-thin wall which allows for a lower extrusion force and higher flow rate than other traditional cannula options.